Time Series Data

 More specifically, this feature enables you to create a private network “peering” connection between your Amazon VPC(s) and your Timescale VPC(s), making it possible for the machines in the two VPCs to speak to each other directly without going through the wider Internet.
 The services within your Timescale VPC will only be accessible from your Amazon VPC; by isolating services in such a manner, you gain greater security and control over your database.

-To learn more about how VPC peering works on Timescale, keep reading - or visit our docs if you want to get started right away.
+To learn more about how VPC peering works on Timescale Cloud, keep reading—or visit our docs if you want to get started right away.

-If you’re new to Timescale, create an account (100% free for 30 days, no credit card required).
+If you’re new to Timescale, create an account (100 percent free for 30 days, no credit card required).
 Once you start using Timescale, join our community to ask us any questions about VPC peering, TimescaleDB, PostgreSQL, time-series data, and more!

 Shout out to all the engineers and designers who worked on this feature: Anthony Dodd, Nick Calibey, James Hong, Camila Hirthe Memelsdorff, and the entire team of reviewers and testers.

-Virtual Private Clouds (VPCs) are an abstraction that allows all your resources to communicate with each other as if they were located in a single data center and single private network.
-This is extremely useful, as they provide you with greater security and access control over the infrastructure running on your network.
+Virtual Private Clouds (VPCs) are abstractions that allow all your resources to communicate with each other as if they were located in a single data center and private network.
+This is extremely useful, as it provides greater security and access control over the infrastructure running on your network.

 VPC peering creates a private network "peering" connection between your Amazon VPC (and its associated AWS resources) and a Timescale VPC (and its associated TimescaleDB services).